Tayls19/hello-world/README.md

 # hello-world
-Learning about repository
+Learning about repositories
-\newline

 My name is Taylor Lewis, I am a chemical engineering major.

 I also participate in research in computational biology and have a strong interest in data science.